Chicago hedge fund manager pleads guilty to fraud

-NEW YORK, Aug 24 Philip Baker, former managing director of the collapsed Chicago hedge fund Lake Shore Asset Management Ltd, pleaded guilty on Wednesday for his role in what prosecutors called a $291.8 million worldwide fraud.
+NEW YORK Philip Baker, former managing director of the collapsed Chicago hedge fund Lake Shore Asset Management, pleaded guilty on Wednesday for his role in what prosecutors called a $291.8 million worldwide fraud.

-Baker, a Canadian citizen, admitted to one count of wire fraud, averting a trial scheduled to begin on Sept.
-19, according to the office of U.S. Attorney Patrick Fitzgerald in Chicago.

 The 46-year-old Baker has been in U.S. custody since December 2009, six months after a 27-count indictment against him was made public.
 Baker had been living in Hamburg, Germany at the time and was arrested there in July 2009.